taha2samy/node_red_-_django-quack_quack-/readme.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` file for more information.
+See `LICENSE` for more information.